isaiaherb/reddit-analytics/README.md

 # Reddit Data Extraction and Sentiment Analysis
-Reddit data extraction using praw API.
-Requires SQL Server 2020 and Python 3.13.1.
-Utilizes VADER and FinBERT sentiment analysis models.
+Financial Reddit data extraction with praw and Python.
+Using SQL Server 2020 for the database and Power BI for visualization.
+Sentiment analysis with VADER and FinBERT.

 This repository contains raw Python and SQL scripts that extract, transform, and load cleaned data from praw into SQL Server.